dhawaldarji7/Target-Independent-Twitter-Sentiment-Analysis/README.md

 # Target-Independent-Twitter-Sentiment-Analysis

-This is a project I developed as a part of my CS 753/853: Topics / Information Retrieval Fall 2019 course at the University of New Hampshire
+This is a project I developed as a part of my CS853: Information Retrieval Fall 2019 course at the University of New Hampshire

 Requirements:
 Maven 3.6.0